Affair in Trinidad: Plot

+Production

+Just before production was to begin, Rita Hayworth informed Columbia Pictures that she would not report for work for the first day of filming on December 17, 1951, claiming that she had not been afforded the opportunity to read the entire script.
+Columbia placed the project on hold and suspended Hayworth, stating to the press that despite the fact that Hayworth did not have rights to story approval, Vincent Sherman had informed her about all script developments, casting and preproduction activities and that she had never previously expressed any objections.
+The studio had already spent $500,000 on the project at the time of the suspension.
+Hayworth returned to work for rehearsals on January 10, 1952 and production began on January 25.

 Reception

-In a contemporary review for The New York Times, critic Bosley Crowther panned the film as "as apparent and monotonous as a phonograph record on which the needle is stuck before it has traveled half the distance of the hour and forty minutes that it runs."
-Crowther was especially critical of Hayworth's performance: "[T]he demurely returning Miss Hayworth proves no bargain after an absence of four years.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:In the first place, this tepid fiction ... becomes as apparent and monotonous as a phonograph record on which the needle is stuck before it has traveled half the distance of the hour and forty minutes that it runs. ...
+But, more than the story's being tedious and lackadaisically played by a cast which Vincent Sherman has directed as though he were lolling in bed, the demurely returning Miss Hayworth proves no bargain after an absence of four years.
 In that time, we had probably forgotten what a mediocre actress she is, and now the bald fact—politely winked at in the past—hits one right between the eyes.
 Tawny she is and sometimes handsome in a highly shellacked and tailored way, but her acting is vastly unexpressive of anything but the postures of a doll.
-And the dancing she does in this picture makes her look both vulgar and grotesque."
+And the dancing she does in this picture makes her look both vulgar and grotesque.Critic Edwin Schallert of the Los Angeles Times wrote: "[W]hile it offers much that is tried and true as a melodrama, the feature reintroducing the exotic Latinesque luminary proffers an assortment of zestful situations and action. ...
+Though the picture may not keep the audiences guessing too long, despite its maintenance of a mystery air, whether you call the shots or not, you won't find 'Affairs in Trinidad' [sic] lacking in the kind of appeal usually associated with a Hayworth production."

 The film earned an estimated $2.7 million at the North American box office in 1952.

 The film was nominated for Best Costume Design, Black and White at the 25th Academy Awards.